Sunday, 30 April 2017

 Since Lives & Times was published in November 2015, it has raised over £3250 for the Beating Bowel Cancer charity.
 I would highly recommend Tim's Lost Domain album, which is one of the most inspirational pieces of work I have heard in recent years..
 It is my ambition to get my guitar out at some point and write some new songs,

 Bowel cancer is the second highest cancer killer in the UK claiming 16,000 lives each year.
 If detected early it can be treated in over 90% of cases.
 Much more needs to be done in raising awareness about this awful illness and start bringing those numbers down.

 I am pretty sure that Steve 'Smiley' Barnard is the only person to feature in two chapters of Lives & Times, and he achieves this without actually having a chapter dedicated to himself.
-This has been been rectified for the next book due out in 2018, as I went to meet him recently at his Sunshine Recording Studios in Fleet.
-We chatted for over an hour and he couldn't have been nicer, so I have plenty of good stuff to write about.
+This has been been rectified for the next book, The Record, due out in 2018, as I went to meet him earlier this year at his Sunshine Recording Studios in Fleet.
+We chatted for over an hour, and he couldn't have been nicer, so I left with plenty of good stuff to write about.

 Smiley plays drums for The Alarm, and back in 2014 I went to Abbey Road to take part in The Scriptures project, which was the recording of the world's longest song.
 The full band took part in this session and apart from getting my photo of Mike Peters for the book I was able to get a few great photos including the above shot of the band doing a publicity shot with Andy Labrow.
 It was a fantastic day, and made for a fascinating chapter in the book.

 I also got to take some photos of Smiley in action when he was drumming with From The Jam, when I was given a photo pass to photograph them at their gig at SUB89 in Reading in November 2014.
 I was able to spend the whole set in the pit, so I got the best seat in the house as well as blowing my ear drums!